 Korean Literature

-Calling it The White Book feels reductive, almost wrong on purpose.
+Translated from the Korean by Deborah Smith Calling it The White Book feels reductive, almost wrong on purpose.
 Because The White Book is less a book and more an embracing feeling of familiarity.
 This book is something you live and feel, and all of this is created by its use of empty space.
-Han Kang has created a story unlike any I’ve …
+Han Kang …

 So many of our greatest stories of terror and the supernatural come from faraway lands.
 A nation’s laws, customs, traditions, politics, and religion will have a profound effect on what kinds of stories they want to tell.
 Horror is a magnificent genre that takes heavy themes, chews them up, and spits them out as something …